CollaboRateMgmt/CollaboRate/README.md

 # Purpose
 CollaboRate is a process and a simple software tool.
 It will transform the commercial IT industry!
 It enables effective crowdsourcing of commercial (closed-source) software development, testing, maintenance and support.
 It is the best project management process, model and technology known so far.
 It will benefit customers of IT services, IT organizations and employees alike.
 It may transform the way we do all desk jobs.
 It will give rise to a new kind of economy where individuals have more freedom and opportunities to earn.

+# Overview for those familiar with Crowdsourcing Concepts
+For those familiar with crowdsourcing concepts, here is the idea in a nutshell.
+Else you may skip this paragraph and go to the [next section](#Detailed Purpose).
+Devise a process and technology to meet the following goals:
+- Increase number of people per project to a maximum.
+This will reduce the project execution time to a minimum.
+- Increase chance of success of unit work assigned per person to a maximum, as follows:
+  - Decrease size of unit work per person to a minimum.
+  - Decrease knowledge needed to do a unit piece of work to a minimum.
+  - Crowdsource work that can meet the above rules, to a maximum.
+- Have fair financials and risk-taking to the maximum as follows:
+  - Measure, reward and punish the crowd with maximum accuracy.
+  - Share financial risks with the crowd to a maximum.
+So reduce the financial risk of project failure to a minimum.
+  - Determine the size of the project (work done) with maximum accuracy.
+Customer pays as per this size.
+For this:
+    - Define a measure of mental work that has maximum accuracy.
+  - Onus of estimation of the maximum project size (total amount of mental work done by the crowd to complete the project) rests with the customer.
+Estimation is mainly needed to ensure that the project is within the budget of the customer.
+It is NOT used for determing the cost of the project.
+The crowdsourcing vendor acts as a guide to the estimation process.
+- Address security concerns with crowdsourcing to a maximum.
+- Do not crowdsource work that needs knowledge, coordination or trust.
+This function is retained with the crowdsourcing vendor.
+It is to be automated as soon as possible.

+While reading the rest of the documentation, keep in mind that it may not be perfect.
+The process and tool are of course not perfect.
+Neither are they proven.
+There is ample room to contribute.
+When in doubt, please refer to the above goals.
+You may skip reading the rest of this document.
+Devise your own process and technology to meet these goals.
+Then come back and read the rest of this document.
+It may help you to appreciate the specified process and tool, and find areas for their improvement.

+# Detailed Purpose

 The following diagram attempts to summarize the idea, its advantages and its risks:
 ![Summary Infographic](CollaboRate.png?raw=true)